Also available with wooden weights:

 Schneider Rathaus 8-Day Black Forest Cuckoo Clock with Beer Drinker & Waitress

-This remarkable Schneider cuckoo clock highlights a stately Rathaus (town hall) design, setting it apart from the traditional chalet style.
-Featuring a high-peaked red shingled roof, twin turrets with striped shutters, and intricate half-timbered trim, the craftsmanship embodies the spirit of German village architecture.
+This remarkable Schneider 8-day Black Forest cuckoo clock highlights a stately Rathaus (town hall) design, offering a unique alternative to the traditional chalet style.
+The clock’s tall, peaked red shingled roof and twin turrets with striped shutters evoke the architecture of a classic German village square.
+Fine half-timbered trim and stone-like detailing complete the scene, showcasing authentic craftsmanship.

 Q: What makes the Rathaus cuckoo clock different from chalet-style designs?